Is Kansas City Safe for Tourists in 2026?

 What are the most dangerous areas in Kansas City for tourists?

 Based on documented incident reports, the highest-risk areas in Kansas City include: Arrowhead Stadium parking lots A through N at One Arrowhead Drive; Blue Parkway approaches to the Truman Sports Complex on Chiefs and Royals game days; Kauffman Stadium parking areas adjacent to Arrowhead.
 Outer surface lots along Blue Parkway east of Arrowhead Stadium; roadside parking collection points along Raytown Road south of the Truman Sports Complex; informal overflow lot operations on adjacent industrial streets during sold-out games.
 Westport Road entertainment district between Pennsylvania Avenue and Broadway, Southwest Boulevard impound lots.
-These areas are associated with other scams, taxi & transport, restaurant scams incidents.
+These areas are associated with other scams, taxi & transport, money & atm scams incidents.

 Is Kansas City safe at night?